Rkaufman0427/RyanKaufmanIT1025/Lab8/readme.md

 SQL parameters are values that are added to an SQL query at execution time, in a controlled manner.
 ### Ethical and Legal Implications
 ##### Code of Ethics
+Code of ethics is a document that outlines a set of acceptable behaviors for a professional or social group; generally, it is agreed to by all members of the group.
+The document details different actions that are considered appropriate and inappropriate. code of ethics is a document that outlines a set of acceptable behaviors for a professional or social group; generally, it is agreed to by all members of the group.
+The document details different actions that are considered appropriate and inappropriate.
+The ACM has a Code of Ethics because of the varied backgrounds and experiences of the members of a group lead to a variety of ideas regarding what is acceptable behavior.
+While to many the guidelines may seem obvious, having these items detailed provides clarity and consistency.
+Explicitly stating standards communicates the common guidelines to everyone in a clear manner.
 ##### Intellectual Property
 ##### Information Collection
 ### Conclusion